on Nineteenth-Century American Literature and the Discourse of Natural History

 How did you come to think about the connections between literary aesthetics and definitions of species or, more generally, how poetic models of observation parallel or map on to scientific methods of observation?

 JC: Well, this is another example of the ways in which a project that you work on changes over the course of time.
 I actually published an early version of that chapter as an article that was more about Regionalism.
 And then when I was revising and continuing to work on it for the book, I ended up learning more about Asa Gray rather than merely how he was thinking about Darwin.
-If one were to look at that article and then read this chapter, you would think, wow, she’s reading the same text but making an argument about something very different.
+If one were to look at that article and then read this chapter, you would think, wow, she’s reading the same texts and making the same observations but making an argument about something very different.

-But I can give a description of the development of my thinking on Dickinson, Gray and Darwin.
-At first I was trying to contextualize Dickinson's thinking on species in her poetry.
-Then, I put that in the context of her historical moment and linked that to specific texts that she had available to her, which were Asa Gray's Atlantic Monthly reviews of Darwin's work.
-But in reading more about Asa Gray and the particularities of his engagement with Darwin's thinking, it actually came through his own studies of disjunct species in which he was looking at data of plant species in North America and then comparing that to specimens he received from Japan and realizing, you know, these species are very similar!
+But I can give a description of the development of my thinking on Dickinson, Gray and Darwin from Regionalism to disjuncture.
+At first I was trying to contextualize Dickinson's regionalist thinking on species in her poetry by linking to specific texts that she had available to her, which were Asa Gray's Atlantic Monthly reviews of Darwin's work.
+But then I read about Gray’s own studies of disjunct species in which he was looking at data of plant species in North America and then comparing that to specimens he received from Japan and realizing, you know, these species are very similar!
 Like in some cases they might even be the same ones.
 How is it possible that they're in Japan and in North America?
 In trying to answer that question, he got closer to Darwin who he was already in correspondence with.
-The answer that he started to develop was that disjunct species are species which started somewhere and then they diverged and dispersed and ended up in different places where they branched out from each other.
+The answer that he started to develop was that disjunct species are species which started somewhere and then as individuals diverged and dispersed and ended up as species in different places where they branched out from each other.
 Whereas if you have a concept of species as being bound to their geographical locations and not diverging and not changing or transforming in any way, then you have Louis Agassiz’s theory of special creation.
-So that sort of understanding of species and, and being able to have that kind of latitude with species that allowed Dickinson to think about the robin as diverging into both a New England robin and a British robin, precisely because species as a metaphor holds a kind of disjuncture within itself–of comparing and holding differences.
+So that sort of understanding of species is possible because they actually understood species as a metaphor or placeholder for variable and changeable traveling individuals.
+That kind of latitude with species is also what allowed Dickinson to think about the robin as diverging into both a New England robin and a British robin, precisely because species as a metaphor holds a kind of disjuncture within itself–of comparing and holding differences.

-It's almost like the friction and disjuncture itself becomes a metaphor–both the sense of the metaphor as being grounded in something, but also of having an abstract sense as well.
-So there were multiple disjunctures that I became interested in within the structure of Dickinson’s metaphor.
 I was particularly interested in showcasing the metaphorical structure of the disjunct species because it became so crucial to scientific thinking.
-I think there's been a lot written about analogy and how useful it was for scientific thinking, but there hasn't been as much I think about metaphor.
+I think there's been a lot written about analogy and how useful it was for scientific thinking, but there hasn't been as much about metaphor.

 RD: One thing you stress is how natural history, ecology, and biogeography emerged through really localized sets of knowledge.
 But they also tend toward a synoptic gaze.
 So is partiality inherent to all natural history?
 Or is partiality something that only certain thinkers remain sensitive to?

-JC: The latter.
-I think it is something that depends on the vantage of the biogeographer, you might say.
+JC: I think it is the latter--something that depends on the vantage of the biogeographer, you might say.
 Depending on the biogeographer, there could be a synoptic holist version in which one is taking and aggregating data from all around the world and trying to give a systems view of something.
 Or a biogeographer could be more interested in tracking the particular pathway of something moving across the world.
-What I found interesting was that, at the very moment in which the 19th century when biogeography expanded into this unifying discipline, it was also embedded within this other vantage point and methodology.
-I wouldn't say that it's something that is just in bio geography so much as dependent on the, you know, the orientation or the advantage that, that one takes within that field say
+What I found interesting was that, at the very moment in the 19th century when biogeography expanded into this unifying discipline, it was also embedded within this other vantage point and empirical methodology.
+I wouldn't say that it's something that is just in biogeography so much as dependent on the orientation or the advantage that, one takes within that field.

 TM: Do you see diminishment, partial ecologies, and disjunct specificity play a role in how you relate to the ecological world?
 Have you found these terms to be transferable to the ways in which we relate to the more-than-human?